Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/openai.md

-# Private Equity Dashboard for OpenAI, Inc.

 ## Company Overview
-- **Legal Name**: OpenAI, Inc.
-- **Headquarters**: San Francisco, California, United States
-- **Founded**: 2015
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+OpenAI is a San Francisco, California–based Artificial Intelligence company founded in 2015.
+The company operates in the categories of Machine Learning and Natural Language Processing.
+As of now, there are no disclosed leadership team members or related companies in the competitive landscape.

 ## Business Model and GTM
-OpenAI sells its products primarily to developers and businesses through a subscription-based API access model.
-The company offers several products, including:
-- **GPT Models**: Generative Pre-trained Transformer models capable of understanding and generating human-like text.
-- **DALL-E**: AI model for generating images from textual descriptions.
-- **Codex**: AI model that assists in code generation and programming tasks.

-No specific pricing tiers are publicly disclosed, and there are no named integration partners or reference customers.
+OpenAI sells advanced AI models to a diverse range of customers, including developers, researchers, and enterprises.
+The company’s product lineup includes several notable offerings: the GPT models, which are advanced AI models capable of understanding and generating human-like text; DALL-E, a model designed for image generation; Codex, which aids in code generation and programming tasks; ChatGPT, a conversational AI model; and the OpenAI API, which allows developers to access OpenAI's powerful models.
+Currently, there are no disclosed pricing models or integration partners.

 ## Funding & Investor Profile
-OpenAI has undergone several funding rounds, although specific amounts and valuations are not disclosed.
-The funding history includes:
-- **2016-12-01**: Funding from Y Combinator (amount not disclosed).
-- **2019-02-01**: Funding from Khosla Ventures (amount not disclosed).
-- **2021-01-01**: Funding from Microsoft (amount not disclosed).

-From the company record:
-- **Total Raised**: Not disclosed.
-- **Last Round Name**: Not disclosed.
-- **Last Disclosed Valuation**: Not disclosed.
+OpenAI has not disclosed any funding events, total raised amounts, or valuation figures.
+As such, the funding history remains empty, with no rounds, amounts, or investors listed.

 ## Growth Momentum
-As of the latest snapshot on **2025-11-05**, specific headcount data, hiring growth percentage, and job openings are not disclosed.
-Notable positive events include:
-- **2022-11-30**: Launch of ChatGPT.
-- **2020-06-11**: Launch of OpenAI API.
+As of November 7, 2025, OpenAI reports a headcount of 6 employees, with a focus on engineering roles, specifically in research.
+The current job openings include 3 engineering positions and 3 other roles, with titles such as Model Designer, Research Engineer, and Research Scientist.
+There are no disclosed partnerships or product launches at this time.

 ## Visibility & Market Sentiment
-There are no visibility metrics available, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.

 ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Executive Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from other AI companies.
+- Lack of visibility metrics may hinder market perception.

 ## Outlook
-OpenAI has a strong data advantage and a well-regarded founder pedigree, which may provide a competitive moat.
-However, the lack of disclosed hiring metrics raises questions about its growth momentum.
-The balance between sales and engineering openings is not available, making it difficult to assess scaling potential.
+OpenAI is well-positioned for growth given its strong focus on advanced AI technologies and ongoing hiring in research roles.
+The current emphasis on engineering talent suggests a commitment to product development and innovation.
+However, the absence of disclosed funding and visibility metrics may pose challenges in establishing market confidence.

 ## Disclosure Gaps
-- “Total raised not disclosed.”
-- “Last round name not disclosed.”
+- Valuation not disclosed.
-- “Last disclosed valuation not disclosed.”
+- Total raised amount not disclosed.
-- “Headcount total and growth percentage not disclosed.”
+- Customer counts not disclosed.
-- “Job openings count not disclosed.”
+- Leadership team details not disclosed.
-- “No public visibility metrics available.”
+- Growth metrics not disclosed.